anilsenay/Maze-Solver/README.md

-# CSE4082 Project 2 - Artificial Intelligence for 2048 Game
+# CSE4082 Project 1 - Maze Solver Using Graph Search Strategies

 ## Aim of the Project
 This project aims to design and implement a maze solver for solving 2D mazes using graph search with the following strategies: